uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 execute bears_irbp.nex
 execute modelblockPAUPb10.nex
 ```
 It will fit a large set of models which can then be ranked.
 However, the output is a bit dense to parse, and the software used to summarize them is a bit hard to get these days.
 Folks usually select models using stand alone software like *jModeltest2*.
 We're going to use *modeltest-ng*, which can be run from command line.
-Open up another browser tab and navigate again to the portal for accessing the server.
-Navigate to the PAUP_lab director again, and run the following command:
+Open up another terminal tab by clicking ont he down arrow by `Terminal` and selecting `New Terminal`.
+Navigate to the PAUP_lab directory again, and run the following command:
 ```
 modeltest-ng -i bears_irbp.phy
 ```